Court rules Air France, Airbus should stand trial over 2009 crash - prosecutor

+Aerospace & DefenseCourt rules Air France, Airbus should stand trial over 2009 crash - prosecutor

-PARIS (Reuters) -A French court has ruled that Air France and Airbus should stand trial over a 2009 crash in the Atlantic Ocean which killed 228 people, a judicial source from the prosecutor’s department said on Wednesday.
+A French court has ruled that Air France (AIRF.PA) and Airbus (AIR.PA) should stand trial over a 2009 crash in the Atlantic Ocean which killed 228 people, a judicial source from the prosecutor's department said on Wednesday.

 The court, ruling on a request from French prosecutors, overturned a previous ruling that there should not be a trial.